Nestlé begins detailed research into failing cacao tree productivity, in a bid to help producers.

 A number of organisations have come together to deliver the Nestlé Cocoa Plan.

 Nestlé makes some of the world's favourite chocolate brands.

-We are proud to say that these iconic brands now source 100% of their cocoa through the Nestlé Cocoa Plan
+We are proud that many of our brands source 100% of their cocoa through the Nestlé Cocoa Plan, including these iconic favourites